Contents hide

 Example: Having lived in London for many years, he became familiar with the city’s culture.

-Here, Having lived functions as an adverbial modifier expressing the reason or cause for his familiarity with London’s culture.
+Here, having lived functions as an adverbial modifier expressing the reason or cause for his familiarity with London’s culture.

 In the past perfect tense, the perfect participle is used in adverbial clauses to show that one action happened before another action in the past.